 Another reason could be the wear part alignment.
 The designs of the traditional nozzles have problems in alignment between orifice and swirl chamber.
 This decentralization of parts creates problems in the consistent performance of the spray through drying operations.
 The spray performance can be increased by the concentric clasp technology.

-Another reason could be nozzle bearding, this can also be caused due to dryer configuration, wider spray dryer usage and powder formulation, and occurs mostly due to nozzle design deficiency.
+Nozzle bearding may occur due to dryer configuration, wider spray dryer usage, and powder formulation, primarily stemming from nozzle design deficiency.
 These things increase the frequency of clean-up and lead to a production delay.
 Stopping production in the short run and cleaning could be a big reason for lower productivity.
 The solution again is the flat cap profile as its design provides a lower outer face profile that reduces bearding.
 It also means that fewer cleanup dryers shut down, the bearding process slows down providing a longer run of nozzles.

 The traditional spray nozzles have an o-ring groove cap that makes them difficult to clean.
 The chamber design of the conventional cap has out-of-reach and tight corners that suppress unreachable contaminants.
 The solution to this could be easy to clean nozzles that can produce better hygiene results.
 The spray dry industry now can have an easy and increased level of hygiene due to a smooth internal profile.

 Dated disassembly procedures such as disassembling the baked nozzles could be challenging.
 The usage of impact tools like hammers can result in high breakage and could increase the cost of wear parts.
 The solution to this could be making the disassembly easier.
 The procedure does not necessarily require the impact tools and hence the minimal breakage can reduce the cost of operation.